the-tan/vite-plugin-content/README.md

-Similar to [contentlayer](https://contentlayer.dev/) but not as comprehensive, flexible and **only for md, mdx files currently**, still in WIP, and significant changes may occur at any time, so please use it cautiously.
+Similar to [contentlayer](https://contentlayer.dev/) but not as comprehensive, flexible and **only for md, mdx files currently**, still in WIP, and significant changes or errors may occur at any time, so please use it cautiously.

 # Setup